v-dvorak/mzkscraper/README.md

 MZK Scraper is a web scraper that enables users to search through [Moravska Zemska Knihovna](https://www.digitalniknihovna.cz/mzk) 's scanned documents based on query parameters.

 The `MZKScraper` class and its methods are used to retrieve IDs of documents that align with the user's specified criteria.
-After this, these IDs can be used with [IIIF](https://iiif.io/) to retrieve any information about the documents, e.g. the method `get_pages_in_document` returns IDs of document's pages that can be later used to download the pages.
+After this, these IDs can be used with [IIIF](https://iiif.io/) to retrieve any information about the documents, e.g. the method `get_pages_in_document` returns IDs of document's pages that can be later used to download the pages using the `download_image` method.

+### Other features

+`get_pages_in_document` has multiple parameters (`valid_labels`, `label_preprocessing`, `label_formatting`) that help to reject pages before processing them any further.

+Passing the document ID (and optional page ID) to `open_in_browser` method opens up the specified document (and page) in default browser.

 ## Usage